erikjalevik/ts-electron-boilerplate/README.md

 Since we're targeting Electron, which comes with a modern version of Chromium, we should be OK with using `"es6"` as target.

 We do however need to set `"module": "CommonJS"` since it seems Node is still not good at handling ES6 modules.
 This option converts any `import` statements in the TypeScript sources to `require` statements in the generated JavaScript.

+## 4. Use TypeScript

+Rename `main.js` to `main.ts` and try:

+`./node_modules/.bin/tsc`

+That should compile `main.ts` into a `main.js` file, giving us type errors along the way.
+Let's fix the type errors and also add the compilation step as a script to `package.json`.